rpeyron/plugin-gimp-fourier/README.md

 If you have non-standard GIMP plug-ins directory, you may have to add `--bindir=/usr/lib/gimp/2.0/plug-ins` to the configure command (replace by your plug-ins path)

-There is also a pre-built package from the Fedora community to be installed with `sudo yum install gimp-fourier-plugin`, and an experimental package for opensuse, slack, ArchLinuw, Enterprise Linux, Guix and NixOS.
+There is also a pre-built package for some distributions:
+- Fedora: `sudo yum install gimp-fourier-plugin` (by the Fedora community)
+- Debian/Ubuntu: download the deb file and install with `dpkg -i gimp-plugin-fourier_0.4.4-1_amd64.deb`
+- and other distributions like openSUSE, slack, ArchLinux, Enterprise Linux, Guix and NixOS by experimental packages by their communities (see [repology list](https://repology.org/project/gimp:fourier/versions)).